Milwaukee County Attractions

 5300 S. Howell Avenue, Milwaukee

 Aviation and historical enthusiasts will truly enjoy the history of General Mitchell International Airport with a visit to the Gallery of Flight.
-Exhibits include the story of General Billy Mitchell; replicas of past and present aircraft including the Lawson Airline, the first commercial airliner; the Graf Zepplin II, the sistership to the tragically legendary Hindinberg; a 1911 Curtis Pusher, an airplane with the propeller in the rear of the plane; and the present day giant of the sky, the 747.
+Exhibits include the story of General Billy Mitchell; replicas of past and present aircraft including the Lawson Airline, the first commercial airliner; the Graf Zeppelin II, the sister ship to the tragically legendary Hindenburg; a 1911 Curtis Pusher, an airplane with the propeller in the rear of the plane; and the present day giant of the sky, the 747.
 Other exhibits include commercial air memorabilia, early aviation engines and airport beacons.
 Exhibits do change throughout the year and tours are available.
 Open daily 8am-10pm.

 Milwaukee Conservancy of Music